-Teacher candidates must take the Praxis II PLT, and submit official scores for the same, and fulfill WTEP Clinical Internship and Internship Seminar requirements to graduate and to be considered a WTEP ProgramCompleter.
+Teacher candidates must take the Praxis II PLT, and submit official scores for the same, and fulfill WTEP Clinical Internship and Internship Seminar requirements to graduate and to be considered a WTEP Program Completer.
+K-6 Elementary candidates must also submit official scores for the Foundations of Reading Exam to be considered a WTEP Completer.